blazium-engine/blazium-docs/tutorials/xr/xr_action_map.rst

 .. image:: img/xr_action_map.webp

 .. note::
-  Godot's built-in input system has many things in common with the XR action map system.
+  Blazium's built-in input system has many things in common with the XR action map system.
   In fact our original idea was to add functionality to the existing input system and expose the data to the OpenXR action map system.
   We may revisit that idea at some point but as it turns out there were just too many problems to overcome.
   To name a few:

-    * Godot's input system mainly centers around button inputs, XR adds triggers, axis, poses and haptics (output) into the mix.
+    * Blazium's input system mainly centers around button inputs, XR adds triggers, axis, poses and haptics (output) into the mix.
       This would greatly complicate the input system with features that won't work for normal controllers or contrast with the current approach.
-      It was felt this would lead to confusion for the majority of Godot users.
+      It was felt this would lead to confusion for the majority of Blazium users.
-    * Godot's input system works with raw input data that is parsed and triggers emitting actions.
+    * Blazium's input system works with raw input data that is parsed and triggers emitting actions.
       This input data is made available to the end user.
       OpenXR completely hides raw data and does all the parsing for us, we only get access to already parsed action data.
       This inconsistency is likely to lead to bugs when an unsuspecting user tries to use an XR device as a normal input device.
-    * Godot's input system allows changes to what inputs are bound to actions in runtime, OpenXR does not.
+    * Blazium's input system allows changes to what inputs are bound to actions in runtime, OpenXR does not.
-    * Godot's input system is based on device ids which are meaningless in OpenXR.
+    * Blazium's input system is based on device ids which are meaningless in OpenXR.

   This does mean that a game/application that mixes traditional inputs with XR controllers will have a separation.